COMBINERS-PRIN2022/combiners.github.io/content/event/2024_09_02/index.md

 # Software Installation
 ---
-We will give you access to training computers with all the necessary software installed.
-However, if you want to run the analysis on your own computer, you can follow these instructions.
+To run the analysis you need your own computer.
+You can follow these instructions to install all the necessary software:

 - Download and install R: https://cloud.r-project.org/
   - (Windows users): Download and install RTools: https://cran.r-project.org/bin/windows/Rtools/